 When using the foil method, your colorist separates small sections of hair to be highlighted with her comb.
 Wrapping the strands in foil keeps them isolated from the rest of the mane.
 Usually this is the method used if you’re going for highlights all over your head or if you have long hair.
 How long the foil has to stay in place to allow the color to develop actually depends on the natural color of your hair.
 It should be obvious that it may take longer for the bleach to work its magic if you have very dark hair color.
 This could also mean you may need to have your hair processed the second time to get the desired outcome.

 In this type of method, the coloring agent is painted directly on the separated hair strands which you wish to be highlighted.
 That means no foil is involved.
 Here you simply paint the color onto the hair in a sweeping motion.
 The effect is a more natural since you won’t be able to find any distinct streak marks.
 Balayage produces highlights then that are less stripy, more understated, and surprisingly more controlled.
 You can also go for multiple shades to make the roots less noticeable so you won’t have to do frequent root touch ups.

 Now that you pretty much have an idea of the different kinds of highlights and some of the highlighting techniques, maybe you feel you’re ready to tackle this on your own.
 Know this.
 Doing so requires careful planning and precisely timed execution.
 Otherwise your highlights may come off as obviously done at home and can end up ruining your overall look.

-Basically there are three major points you need to take note of:
+Basically there are four major points you need to take note of: